2022 Luzon earthquake: Intensity

-On the PHIVOLCS Earthquake Intensity Scale (PEIS), intensity VII (Destructive) was instrumentally recorded in Vigan.
+On the PHIVOLCS earthquake intensity scale (PEIS), intensity VII (Destructive) was instrumentally recorded in Vigan, corresponding to an intensity of VII (Very strong) in the Modified Mercalli Intensity Scale.
 The maximum intensity of VIII (Very destructive) was experienced in isolated areas.
 Intensity VII was reported in Bucloc and Manabo, Abra.
 In Vigan, Sinait, Bantay, San Esteban (in Ilocos Sur), Laoac (in Pangasinan), and Baguio, shaking corresponding to intensity VI (Very strong) was reported.

 In an interview with a local radio station, Renato U. Solidum, the head of PHIVOLCS, it was felt with "relatively moderate intensity" in Manila, the capital of the Philippines.

-Tsunami
+Other effects

 Despite the earthquake having an inland epicentre, a tsunami of around 0.08 m (0.26 ft) was observed in Currimao, Ilocos Norte.
+Instances of soil liquefaction were also recorded in Abra, Ilocos Norte, particularly along the Solsona Basin, and Ilocos Sur.